-- I. That if the application is for a Special Exception for the hazardous storage of a material which is, in the opinion of the Planning Board, potentially explosive, then as per Article 5.2.D, landscaping shall be required to include blast containment, blast dampening or blast channeling features. - J. That if the application is for a use in the "Professional/Tech Park District," such exception will not: - 1.
+- I. That if the application is for a Special Exception for the hazardous storage of a material which is, in the opinion of the Planning Board, potentially explosive, then as per Article 5.2.D, landscaping shall be required to include blast containment, blast dampening or blast channeling features. - J. That if the application is for a use on any of the following Tax Map Parcels: #70-101, #70-102, #70-103, #70-104, #69-2, #69-3 and/or #69-4 (previously zoned as PP-Professional/Tech Park - zoning district deleted; and rezoned to CT-Corporate Technology), such exception will not: - 1.
 Affect the water quality of Water Works Pond or other water supplies; - 2.
 Constitute a health and safety hazard to the community; - 3.
-Permit temporary structures; - 4.
-Permit the recycling, disposal or transfer of materials defined as hazardous waste and set forth in Article 5.10.5 of this ordinance.
+Permit temporary structures; - Permit the recycling, disposal or transfer of materials defined as hazardous waste and set forth in Article 5.10.5 of this ordinance.